tagwint/poc_base/README.md

 There are 2 hosts involved:
  1. hcreator - localhost with ansible
- 2. hbuilder - a remote host that is built and setup
+ 2. hbuilder - a remote host that does build and setup

 Thus we only need one environment with those two hosts defined